 As Roberts points out, Wellington could not disparage Napoleon’s military skill without lessening his own achievements.

 Napoleon’s opinion of Wellington

-Napoleon referred to Wellington as a representative of the “English oligarchy,” and blamed him for his exile on St. Helena, even though Wellington – who had spent a month on the island in 1805 – had nothing to do with the choice of that remote location.
+Napoleon referred to Wellington as a representative of the “English oligarchy.”
+He blamed him for his exile to St. Helena, even though Wellington – who had spent a month on the island in 1805 – had nothing to do with the choice of that remote location.

 One of Napoleon’s companions on St. Helena, the Count de Las Cases, writes that in general Napoleon disliked speaking of Wellington.
 “He seemed carefully to avoid pronouncing his opinion on him; feeling, no doubt, the impropriety of publicly depreciating the General who had triumphed over him.”
 (5) On one occasion when Napoleon did pronounce on Wellington, his remarks were not complimentary: